 Flaws raise red flag on Linux security

-A report earlier this week about a critical flaw in the Linux kernel was the latest in a series of recently discovered security problems with the popular open-source operating system.
+FRAMINGHAM (01/09/2004) - A report earlier this week about a critical flaw in the Linux kernel was the latest in a series of recently discovered security problems with the popular open-source operating system.

 The vulnerability could allow attackers to take administrative control of compromised systems and run attack code of their choice, an iSec advisory stated.
 ISec claimed that it had developed and successfully tested code that was capable of exploiting the flaw, although it added that actually launching such an attack wouldn't be easy.

-The news follows the discovery of a similar flaw in the Linux 2.4 kernel last year.
+The news follows the discovery of a similar flaw in the Linux 2.4 kernel last fall.
 In November, unknown attackers used that flaw to take down several servers belonging to the Debian Project, which produces a noncommercial Linux distribution.
 And last month, an attack on the Gentoo Linux Project compromised a server that was being used to download copies of Gentoo's Linux source code by users.

-"The underground hacker community is very interested in Linux as a potential target," he says.
+"The underground hacker community is very interested in Linux as a potential target," he said.
 "Because of the accessibility of the source code to everyone, it provides an equal opportunity for malicious attackers to find vulnerabilities and ways to exploit them."

-Linux distributors in general are also doing a better job of shipping products that have nonessential services disabled by default, says Paul Schmel, adjunct information security officer at the University of Texas at Dallas.
+Linux distributors in general are also doing a better job of shipping products that have nonessential services disabled by default, said Paul Schmel, adjunct information security officer at the University of Texas at Dallas.

-"The biggest plus that Linux has is that it's designed to allow users to be users and not administrators," Schmel says.
+"The biggest plus that Linux has is that it's designed to allow users to be users and not administrators," Schmel said.
 "What Linux has that Windows doesn't have is ease of configuration from an administrator's standpoint.
 Stopping and starting services, configuring services to only respond on certain ports and interfaces is dramatically easier than it is with Windows."